fraware/LiDAR-Planet-Deep-Learning/README.md

 ## License

 This project is licensed under the MIT License.
-See LICENSE for more details.
+See [MIT License](LICENSE) for more details.